-Early intervention is important for children and adolescents diagnosed with Autism Spectrum Disorders (ASD).
+Early intesive behavioral intervention is important for children and adolescents diagnosed with autism spectrum disorders (ASD).
 Our continuum of care begins with children as young as 18 months.

-The Center for Autism and Developmental Disorders, and our physicians and staff have attained national and international recognition for educational, clinical and research activities.
+The Center for Autism and Developmental Disorders (CADD), and our physicians and staff have attained national and international recognition for educational, clinical and research activities.

-The Merck Inpatient Unit recently received a three-year national accreditation from the National Association on Dual Diagnosis (NADD).
+The CADD Inpatient Unit recently received a three-year national accreditation from the National Association on Dual Diagnosis (NADD).